-The consolidated financial statements incorporate on a fully consolidated basis the financial statements of Alterna Savings (the parent entity) and its wholly owned subsidiary CS Alterna Bank ("Alterna Bank").
-The consolidated financial statements for the year ended December 31, 2021 were authorized for issue in accordance with a resolution of the Board of Directors on March 10, 2022.
+The consolidated financial statements incorporate on a fully consolidated basis the financial statements of Alterna Savings (the parent entity) and its wholly owned subsidiaries.
+CS Alterna Bank ("Alterna Bank") is the only material subsidiary.
+The consolidated financial statements for the year ended December 31, 2022 were authorized for issue in accordance with a resolution of the Board of Directors on March 9, 2023.